aguinane/alex.guinman.id.au/content/pages/power-engineering/index.md

 | Chest Freezer                  | 1       | 0.2        |
 | *Total*                        | *111*   | *25.6*     |

-This possible because of something called diversity - where hopefully you are not running every single load in your house at the exact same time.
+This is possible because of something called diversity - where hopefully you are not running every single load in your house at the exact same time.

 In a [another post](https://alex.guinman.id.au/posts/2023/energy-usage/), I did some analysis of our home energy usage.
 If you look at my usage over the course of a year, you can see that for most of the year we use barely any power (<1 kW).
 In daytime we are mostly exporting power to the grid up to the 5 kW size of our rooftop solar.
 For a very small percentage of the year we are using 4-8 kW if the air conditioning is particularly working hard.